sabifo4/LUCA-divtimes/01_PAML/05_MCMCtree_part/README.md

-# Bayesian inference of species divergences | partitioned dataset + cross-bracing (only fossil-calibrates nodes are mirrored)
+# Bayesian inference of species divergences | partitioned dataset + cross-bracing A (all nodes with same speciation events are mirrored)

 ## 1. Setting the file structure to run `MCMCtree`